Generative-Program-Analysis/icse23-artifact-evaluation/README.md

 ```

 After the experiment finishes, you can use the following command to generate the
-right-hand side of Table III:
+right-hand side of Table III,

 ```
 # python3 show_table.py result_no_opt.csv
 ```

-We should observe higher efficiency than the result with solver optimizations.
+We could observe higher efficiency than that with optimizations enabled.

-Note: `run_wo_opt.sh` by default will run each experiment for 1 times to save time,
+Note: `run_wo_opt.sh` by default will run each experiment only once to save time,
-since each run make take +1 hour after disabling all solver-chain optimizations.
+since each run may take >1 hour after disabling all solver-chain optimizations.
 You may want to change the `iter_num` variable in the script to a larger number for more
 statistically stable results.

 **NUMA Machine Instruction**

-If you run this experiment on a NUMA (Non-uniform memory access) machine, you
+If you are to run this experiment on a NUMA (non-uniform memory access) machine, you
-may need to use additional tools to pin the threads to a NUMA node consistently
+may need to use additional tools to bind the threads to a NUMA node consistently
 during its execution.
-Otherwise, operating system scheduler may move the threads to different NUMA
+Otherwise, OS scheduler may move the threads to different NUMA
-node, leading to poor performance and unfair comparison.
+nodes, leading to poor performance and unfaithful comparison.
-We provide two scripts if you are using a NUMA machine:
+We provide two additional scripts if you are using a NUMA machine:

 ```
 # cd /icse23/icse23-artifact-evaluation/table3